Social Welfare

 Health and Safety Benefit is €208 a week paid to those who are pregnant or breastfeeding, work nights or in hazardous environments and are on health and safety leave.
 From January 2023 it will be €220.

-The HomeCaring Periods Scheme makes it easier for you as a home carer to qualify for a higher rate of State Pension (Contributory) when you reach pension age.
+The HomeCaring Periods Scheme makes it easier to qualify for a higher rate State Pension.
+Under this scheme, periods when you were caring for someone can be included in your social insurance record.

 A homemaker, under the scheme, is someone who provides full-time care for a child under 12 or an ill or disabled person over 12.
 It makes it easier to qualify for a higher State Pension Contributory.